Showing 1 to 15 of 84 results.

 [The Heath Cinema in Haywards Heath]

-A short film of men, women and children queuing to enter the 'Heath' cinema in Haywards Heath during the 1920's, to watch the 1928 silent film 'Baby Cyclone', starring Lew Cody.
+A short film of men, women and children exiting the 'Heath' cinema in Haywards Heath in the 1920's, having watched the 1928 silent film 'Baby Cyclone', starring Lew Cody.

 The Lunsford Co.
 Ltd